Military Zone 21 – CREOMPAZ

 Latest from our blog

 Unofficial translation by the Network in Solidarity with the People of Guatemala (NISGUA).
 You can find the original statement in Spanish further below.
-FROM OUR PEOPLE AND COMMUNITIES WE INDIGENOUS AUTHORITIES DECLARE: 1.
-Our [...]
+PRESS RELEASE WE DEMAND THE FULFILLMENT OF THE HUMAN RIGHT TO [...]